 §551.65.
 Fire Alarms, Detection Systems, and Sprinkler Systems.

 (a) General.
-Fire alarms, detection systems, and sprinkler systems shall be as required by National Fire Protection Association (NFPA) 101 Life Safety Code, NFPA 72 National Fire Alarm Code, NFPA 13 Standard for the Installation of Sprinkler Systems, NFPA 13R Standard for the Installation of Sprinkler Systems in Residential Occupancies up to and Including Four Stories in Height, or NFPA 13D Standard for the Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes, as specified in NFPA 101, Chapter 32 New Residential Board and Care Occupancies and Chapter 33 Existing Residential Board and Care Occupancies and as modified in this section.
+Fire alarms, detection systems, and sprinkler systems must be as required by NFPA 101, NFPA 72, NFPA 13, NFPA 13R, or NFPA 13D, as specified in NFPA 101, Chapter 32, New Residential Board and Care Occupancies and Chapter 33, Existing Residential Board and Care Occupancies, and as modified in this section.

-(1) Each building shall have an approved fire alarm system.
+(1) Each building must have an approved fire alarm system.

-(2) Components shall be compatible and laboratory listed for the use intended.
+(2) Components must be compatible and laboratory listed for the use intended.

-(3) Wiring and circuitry for alarm systems shall meet the applicable requirements of NFPA Codes, including NFPA 70 National Electric Code, for such systems.
+(3) Wiring and circuitry for alarm systems must meet the applicable requirements of NFPA Codes, including NFPA 70, for such systems.

-(4) Fire alarm systems shall be installed, maintained, repaired, etc. by an agent having a current certificate of registration with the state fire marshal's office of the Texas Department on Fire Protection, in accordance with the state law.
-A fire alarm system installation certificate shall be provided as required by the Office of the State Fire Marshal.
-An exception is that large facilities who have professional engineers on staff that are qualified in electrical and electronic installations are not required to have a certificate of registration with the state fire marshal's office, provided they do not sell, install, or maintain fire alarm systems commercially.
+(4) Fire alarm systems must be installed, maintained, and repaired by an agent having a current certificate of registration with the state fire marshal's office of the Texas Commission on Fire Protection, in accordance with the state law.
+A fire alarm system installation certificate must be provided as required by the State Fire Marshal’s Office .
+An exception is that large facilities who have professional engineers on staff that are qualified in electrical and electronic installations are not required to have a certificate of registration with the State Fire Marshal’s Office , provided they do not sell, install, or maintain fire alarm systems commercially.

 (5) Smoke detector sensitivity must be checked within one year after installation and every alternate year thereafter in accordance with NFPA 72.
-Documentation, including as-built installation drawings, operation and maintenance manuals, and a written sequence of operation must be available for examination by the Texas Department of Human Services (DHS).
+Documentation, including as-built installation drawings, operation and maintenance manuals, and a written sequence of operation must be available for examination by HHSC .

 (b) Fire alarm and smoke detection and sprinkler systems for small facilities.

-(1) A manual alarm initiating system shall be provided and shall be supplemented by an automatic smoke detection and alarm initiation system in accordance with NFPA 101, Chapter 9 Building Service and Fire Protection EquipmentSection 9-6 Fire Detection, Alarm, and Communications Systems
+(1) A manual alarm initiating system must be provided and must be supplemented by an automatic smoke detection and alarm initiation system in accordance with NFPA 101, Chapter 9, Building Service and Fire Protection Equipment, Section 9-6, Fire Detection, Alarm, and Communications Systems.

-(2) Smoke detectors shall be installed in resident bedrooms, corridors, hallways, and common living/dining areas.
-Service areas such as laundries and kitchens shall have heat detectors in lieu of smoke detectors.
+(2) Smoke detectors must be installed in resident bedrooms, corridors, hallways, and common living/dining areas.
+Service areas such as laundries and kitchens must have heat detectors in lieu of smoke detectors.

-(3) The fire alarm control panel shall be located to be in view of staff.
+(3) The fire alarm control panel must be located to be in view of staff.
 The primary power source for the complete fire alarm system must be commercial electric.

-(4) Emergency power source shall be from storage batteries or on-site engine-driven generator set.
+(4) Emergency power source must be from storage batteries or on-site engine-driven generator set.

-(5) The operation of any alarm initiating device will sound an audible/visual alarm(s) at the site.
+(5) The operation of any alarm initiating device will sound an audible or visual alarm at the site.

-(6) The facility shall have a written contract with a fire alarm company or person licensed by the State Fire Marshall's Office to maintain the fire alarm system semiannually, and the system will be inspected as specified in the contract.
+(6) The facility must have a written contract with a fire alarm company or person licensed by the State Fire Marshal’s Office to maintain the fire alarm system semiannually, and the system will be inspected as specified in the contract.

-(7) Facilities classified as "impractical evacuation capability," must be protected by a sprinkler system in compliance with NFPA 13, NFPA 13R, or NFPA 13D with additional requirements for coverage in all dwelling areas and all closets as specified by NFPA 101, Chapters 32 and 33.
+(7) Facilities classified as "impractical evacuation capability," must be protected by a sprinkler system in compliance with NFPA 13, NFPA 13R, or NFPA 13D with additional requirements for coverage in all dwelling areas and all closets as specified by NFPA 101, Chapters 32, New Residential Board and Care Occupancies, and Chapter 33, Existing Residential Board and Care Occupancies.

 (c) Fire alarm and emergency systems for large facilities.

-(1) The fire alarm system shall be designed so that whenever the general alarm is sounded by activation of any device (manual pull, smoke sensor, sprinkler, kitchen range hood extinguisher, etc.) the following shall occur automatically.
+(1) The fire alarm system must be designed so that whenever the general alarm is sounded by activation of any device (manual pull, smoke sensor, sprinkler, kitchen range hood extinguisher, or other device ) the following must occur automatically.